What’s in This Article

 - Review the email line by line and compare the listed PAX with your plan.

-- For group trips, confirm the total PAX directly with the provider so dining, transport, and activities fit.
+- For group trips, confirm the total PAX directly with the provider so dining, transport, and activities all fit.

 Frequently Asked Questions

-What Is 25 PAX Mean?
+What does 25 PAX mean?

 Conclusion